 A child’s tee shirt weighs approximately 100g, and an adults tee shirt weighs approximately 200g.
-For every 100g of dry weight garment, you will need approximately 2 litres of water, 5g of dye and 20g of soda ash.
-If you are dyeing with black, then you will need to use 4 times the amount of dye to get the best results.
-The shade of black that I am currently using is a 50/50 mixture of PR44 Better Black and PR300 New Black.
+For every 400g of dry weight garment, you will need approximately 13 litres of water, 5g of dye and 30g of soda ash.
+This will allow the fabric to move freely in the tub to make the colour even.
+Please remember to use 4 times the amount of dye when using black to achieve good results.

 How much will your dye yield for bottle application dyeing?